mikadamsterdam/react_for_project/README.md

     </table>
 	```
 > **Key Takeaway**
-> Every time the state of a component changes, it rerenders
+> Every time the props passed to a component change, it also rerenders

 4. Let's show a prize whenever a Player hits 10 points: